Upplication/landing/README.md

 DOCUMENTATION
 --------
 This is a quick reference that aims to help you to learn how to add new languages and views on this project.

+## Configure environment

+The file config.json contains the definition of all the configuration needed by the project.
+This definitions are grouped by environment.
+You can activate one environemnt by calling the paramenter `environment`.
+Example `grunt deploy --environment=localhost` load all the vars defined in the localhost section.
+All this vars are available at:
+	- Jade templates calling #{localConfig.xxxx}
+	- Saas files calling @@config. (#{localConfig.} cant be use because saas define his own vars in that way)
+	- Jade i18n files calling #{localConfig.xxxx}
+You can override this vars passing the concrete key as parameter with the prefix `config.`.
+Example `grunt deploy --environment=localhost --config.token_manager=1337` load all the vars defined in the localhost section and override the token_manager var with the value `1337`

 ## Add a new view
 1. *URI definition*: